Do you believe that your browsing history should be taken to the grave? Well, Windscribe certainly believes so…

 Windscribe Limited is a VPN service based in Richmond, Ontario, Canada.
 They aim to allow users the world over to “circumvent censorship” through access to nearly 500 servers based in close to 60 countries.

 Windscribe is accessible on a wide range of devices across most platforms.
-It is available as a download for iPhone, iPad, and Android devices.
+It is available as a download for the iPhone, iPad, and Android devices.
 You can also access Windscribe as a desktop app on Mac, Windows PC, and Linux devices.
 There are browser extensions for Chrome, Firefox, and Opera.

 You can connect to an unlimited number of devices, and the service is compatible with routers.

-With over a million downloads, you can see that this is already a popular service.
+With over a million downloads, you can see that this is already popular service.
 The range of features that it offers are quite an enticement to users.

 Windscribe VPN Features List